Non-NHS Services

 Other charges Cost

-Power of attorney – only done by Dr Espada. £150 if patient attends the surgery, £300 for home visit.
-If two forms are required £250 for both
+Power of attorney – only done by Dr Espada. £165 if patient attends the surgery and if two forms are required £275 for both.

 Please note, we do not provide the following: